 In general, a new version of the SSCM is developed whenever a significant number of new missions are added to the SSCM database.
-Currently, the model is planned to be released approximately once every two years.
+Currently, the model is planned to be released approximately once every two or three years.
 This ensures that the model properly reflects the latest trends in cost-efficiency and technology development, with the most up-to-date database of spacecraft buses.

 - Runs in Microsoft Excel on either PC or Mac; no additional hardware or software capability is required